• Skip to primary navigation

 Don’t get me wrong, I am a Starbucks fan.
 Since I love lattes so much, I had to figure out how not to break the bank.
 This way I can save and enjoy delicious lattes anytime I want!

-With fall just around the corner, I am ready for all the pumpkin recipes.
+I am ready for all the pumpkin recipes.
 The soups, casseroles, and chilis.
 Of course, pumpkin pie is a must during the holidays.
 I bet you never thought of using pumpkin puree in coffee.

-This Pumpkin Coffee Recipe Needs:
+Pumpkin Coffee Ingredients

 • pumpkin puree